situmtech/situm-android-getting-started/README.md

                 locationAnimator.start();
 ```

 Once we have the animation for the position, we will see that it works much smoother than before, but we are missing something, the bearing.
 In order to make the arrow show us our direction, we will need to implement a new animation for this purpose.
 This is almost the same as the animation we did before.
 Everytime we update our position we get a message from our SDK with our exact position ¡and bearing!.
-Here we will have to deal with the angles in order to rotate always in the shortest way, after that just create another animation and that is all:
+Here we will have to deal with the angles in order to rotate always in the shortest way, after that just create another animation:
 ```java
 				locationBearingAnimator = new ObjectAnimator();
                 locationBearingAnimator.addUpdateListener(new ValueAnimator.AnimatorUpdateListener() {